ongres/stackgres/doc/content/en/03-tutorial/04-complete-cluster/04-backup-configuration/_index.md

 # Backups

-StackGres supports automated backups (based on Postgres continuous archiving, that is base backups plus WAL archiving) and backup lifecycle management.
-To achieve maximum durability, backups are stored on cloud/object storage, supporting S3, GCP, Azure Blob and S3-compatible object storages.
+StackGres supports automated backups, based on Postgres continuous archiving, that is base backups plus WAL archiving, as well as backup lifecycle management.
+To achieve maximum durability, backups are stored on cloud/object storage.
+S3, GCP, Azure Blob, and S3-compatible object storages are supported.

 ## AWS S3 Configuration

-First let's create the IAM policy that would allow the appropriate level of access to the S3 bucket:
+First, let's create the IAM policy that would allow the appropriate level of access to the S3 bucket:

 ```bash
 export S3_BACKUP_BUCKET=YOUR_BUCKET_NAME